Is a quiet time with kids possible? Yes, you can carve out some time for quiet time with God despite your loud, crazy wonderful life with kids.

 You can make time for bible study – if you get creative!

 First Off, What is a Quiet Time with God?

-It is our time to connect with who we are and whose we are.
+Our quiet time with God is our time to connect with who we are and Whose we are.
 This time of prayer and devotion shapes our minds and hearts to be more like Christ.

 We NEED this time to overcome our sinful thoughts and attitudes and become more Christ-like.
 As moms, we need it even more because our children are watching not just we say but what we do.

 Quiet Time with God Despite Loud Kids

 How to have a quiet time with God when you have young kids?
 Haha, you don’t.

 I have visions of arising early as my household sleeps and opening my Bible with a steaming cup of coffee in my hands.
 The sun rises as I heard God’s voice speak clearly to me as if He were sitting next to me with a cup of coffee as well.